By: Francesca Singer

 As you cruise the aisles of the grocery store, you reach for a box of crackers and then pause.
 An almost identical box of crackers sits next to it on the shelf, but this one bears the “certified organic” label and costs a buck more.
 What do you do?
 Is it irresponsible (to your body, your kids, or your planet) for you go for the cheaper option?
 Or are you just falling for a good marketing ploy?
 We’ve all been there.

-In the last decade, we've seen an explosion in the volume of organically labeled food.
+In the last decade, we've seen an explosion in the volume of organically labeled food & products.
 It’s far too easy to find yourself questioning what those labels mean and whether it matters.
 Everyone wants to make wise food purchases, but no one wants to fall for gimmicks.
 And the choice between organic and conventional can be dizzying.
 Knowing a few choice facts can guide you to the promised land of grocery-buying savvy.
 Here are six common facts and myths about organic food to help you buy smart.

 1) Fact: Organic Produce Has More Nutrients